Step-By-Step Implementation Walk Through:

 • Surname – String – The user’s surname (family/last name).
 (Built-in)

-1. Navigate to the "Page layouts" submenu and arrange the user attributes in the following order:
+1. Navigate to the "Page layouts" submenu and arrange the user attributes in the following order by using the "Move up" and "Move down" buttons:

 • Given Name – String – TextBox – givenName